vmware/vic-product/installer/docs/SUPPORT.md

           Reference](#additional-information)
         - Run `journalctl -u fileserver`and provide the entire resulting output to support
     - If no, attempt SSH debugging in the following step.
 - Are you able to SSH into the VIC appliance?
-If no, attempt network debugging in the following step.
+If no, continue with [Network Troubleshooting](#network-troubleshooting)
     - If the version is 1.3.1 or greater and able to SSH, please obtain a [VIC appliance support bundle](#appliance-support-bundle)
     - If the version is 1.3.0 or less and able to SSH